-Dumpster Abuse: We continue to have residents put furniture, small appliances, heathers, etc in the trash dumpster.
+Dumpster Abuse: We continue to have residents put furniture, small appliances, broken heaters, etc in the trash dumpster.
 This is a cost to the Association if they are in the dumpster.
 There are ways to dispose of these items through the county, with some for a small fee.
 Please contact Rick for more information.
-We will have a new surveillance camera installed to monitor the areas more closely.
+There are surveillance cameras installed to monitor the areas more closely.
 It does cost the Association money, time, and effort when residents dispose of items not warranted for the trash dumpster.
 It is our individual responsibility to take care of the items on our own that do not belong in the dumpster.